Mary-Chatsane/ai-code-exercises/PERFORMANCE_OPTIMIZATION_CHALLENGE.md

 **key learnings**

 For a code to work, there must always be proper planning and structuring, as well as testing. it takes mistakes and getting it right to finally learn and know how to.
-With AI, there's more efficiently and learning through the use of Prompts, and all round questions and answers.
+With AI, there's more efficiency and learning through the use of Prompts, and all round questions and answers.